-After reviewing the IRB General Guidelines, questions involving about policies and procedures should be directed to the Chair.
+After reviewing the IRB General Guidelines, questions involving policies and procedures can be directed to the Chair or the Director of the Office of Resarch Integrity.
 If you are unsure whether your research involves human subjects, please try the "Do I need IRB review" checklist or ask the Chair.
 Applications should be sent to the Chair two months before initiation of research.

 Dr. David Yarbrough, Chair